tundish/tea_and_sympathy/tas/doc/index.rst

     Perform *boiling*.

 Not enough clean mugs?
-    Perform *washup*.
+    Perform *washing*.

 Principal Actor
     The Producer who makes the tea.
-    The intention of the Producer is *serving* the tea.
+    The expectation of the Producer is *serving* the tea.

 Secondary Actors
     The Consumer for whom tea is made.